minif/ipatool-py/README.md

+# Disclaimer
+This fork is abandoned.
+I don't really reccomend using it because all of its features have now been implemented into ipatool-py.
+This repo is here for archival purposes.

 # Scraping ready version
 This is a WIP version of ipatool-py that should allow for mass downloading for scraping purposes.